How to Share the Gospel With a Wiccan

 There is one God and yet three Persons (Isaiah 45:5; Deuteronomy 6:4; James 2:19).
 There are no other ‘gods’ or ‘goddesses’.

-Jesus is fully God and fully man, He is the God of the universe (John 1:1, 14, 18; 8:58 ; 10:30 .
+Jesus is fully God and fully man, He is the God of the universe (John 1:1, 14, 18; 8:58 ; 10:30.
 Compare Titus 2:13 and Isaiah 45:21), and His death on the cross completely paid for the sins of the world (1 John 2:2).
-What Willow sees as ‘enlightened’ was actually His power as being God.
-What separates him from Moses, Buddah, Mohammed, etc. was that He came back from the dead.
+What a Wiccan sees as ‘enlightened’ was actually Jesus’ power as God.
+What separates Him from Moses, Buddah, Mohammed, etc. was that He came back from the dead.

 About the Bible: